This is a project-in-progress.

 Good luck finding this tool.
 I've seen drawings of it, but never actually for sale.
 It is pure unobtanium.

 Instead, this is how I get the damn thing out.
-I took an oil filter wrench, the type that fits like a cap over the end of the filter, and bent tabs over to catch the nubs on the sender disc.
+I took an oil filter wrench (right), the type that fits like a cap over the end of the filter, and bent tabs over to catch the nubs on the keeper ring.
 The nice thing about this is that it's got a built-in hole to take a socket wrench.
 It doesn't work perfectly, but it will do.
+If I can't get it to work, I put a drift punch or a big flat-blade screwdriver on one of the nubs and tap it to rotate the ring counter-clockwise.
+You risk damaging the nubs this way, so you have to go easy.

 to be continued.